CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/00-explore-foundry.md

 ## Lab Overview

-In this exercise, you'll create and explore a **Microsoft Foundry** project.
-You will learn how to navigate the Microsoft Foundry portal, review the underlying Azure resources associated with your project, and use built-in AI assistance to understand platform capabilities.
-You will also deploy a generative AI model from the model catalog, connect a client application using the project endpoint and API key, and explore multiple AI capabilities such as conversational AI, text analysis, speech, computer vision, information extraction, and safety guardrails through an interactive chat application.
+In this lab, you will create and explore a **Microsoft Foundry** project and become familiar with the Microsoft Foundry development experience.
+You will provision a project, examine its associated Azure resources, and understand the relationship between a Foundry parent resource and its child projects.
+You will explore the Microsoft Foundry portal, use the built-in AI assistant to learn about platform capabilities, deploy a generative AI model from the model catalog, and connect a client application using your project endpoint and API key.
+Finally, you will interact with the deployed model to explore conversational AI, text analysis, speech, computer vision, information extraction, and built-in AI safety guardrails.

 ## Lab Objectives